NFTX-project/nftx-protocol-v2/contracts/solidity/tools/README.md

 - The NFT itself tricks NFTX in order to think its being filled with NFTs.
 When these are actually not backed by actual NFTs.
 - When someone redeems the vault token, the NFT token is minted on the spot.

+This means that the purchase costs, and the minting costs can occur entirely separate for every mint, essentially scaling NFT drops in a form.

 This can allow for interesting situations:
 - The market could price unminted (unrevealed) NFTs differently from revealed NFTs.
 - NFT launches can occur entirely within an NFTX vault.